-The company manages artists, merchandise, tours and ticket sales for a bunch of artists you may have heard of: Jay-Z, Madonna, Beatles, U2, Justin Timberlake and more.
-Among them – this year’s media sensation: Miley Cyrus.
+The company manages artists, merchandise, tours and ticket sales for a bunch of artists you may have heard of: Jay-Z, Madonna, Beatles, U2, Justin Timberlake, Miley Cyrus and more.

 On the company board sits mr. Greg Maffei, a seemingly not very important person, as he seems not worthy enough for his own Wikipedia page.
 He is, however, worthy of being the chairman of Live Nation Entertainment AND president of Liberty Media.
 Just as with LNE – you might not be very familiar with the company – but you do know its subsidiaries.
 Among them: Associated Press, Barnes & Noble, Time Warner, Viacom and others.
 Mr. Maffei seems to also be a pretty hard working guy: In 2012 he was the 3rd best payed executive in the US Media ($391mill).
 You may want to have a look at his payment sources (see previous link).